HYBRID LAWS, National and International

 NORWAY,SWEDEN:F1 - F4 hybrids banned, F5 and later generations allowed, but either need to put into a 4 months quarantine or the kitten need with 3 months of age a rabies vaccination,a rabies antibody titre test need to be done.
 If the test comes back within the acceptable range, then 4 months of quarantine will begin before the cat can be shipped.

 For F1-F4 generations Cities import permit is required .
 International microchip.Rabies vaccination is required with a 30 day waiting period after vaccinating before shipping.
+F1 and F2 Savannahs need a permit and to be kept in outsoor encloser.
+No breeding allowed with F1 or F2.
 Further information can be obtained from the Federal Vet in Switzerland, Schwarzenburgerstrasse 161,3097, Liebfeld-Berne, Tel.: (+41) (0)31 323 85 02

 International Pet Travel